Parent/Caregiver Workshops and Resources

 Browse the Early Literacy Resources section of this website for more ideas.

 Saroj Ghoting has created a series of videos demonstrating early literacy asides.
 These video clips are useful for incorporating tips to adults on early literacy in the storytime setting.
 Saroj did these video clips at the request of Enid Costley, Youth Services Consultant at the Library of Virginia, to support an online class on early literacy storytimes.

 Many excellent resources exist to educate and encourage parents to thrive as their children's first and best teachers.
 Consider sharing these links in your workshops and in your outreach and in-library interactions with parents and caregivers of young children:

 Learn how children become readers and writers and how parents can help them develop by talking, reading, and writing together every day.

 Zero to Three

 Resources for parents and others to learn about brain development, early language and literacy, and child development.
-The site includes special sections for Family, Friend, and Neighbor Care and School Readiness.
+The site includes special sections for many helpful topics including Family, Friend, and Neighbor Care and School Readiness.

 Get Ready to Read screening tool

 This online, 20-question tool for 4-year-olds was designed to show where a child is on the path to developing pre-reading skills.
 It is free for parents and caregivers to use with children, and is available in English and Spanish.